 - Process data in parallel on a single machine using the same tools you already use.

-- Process your data in parallel in a distributed architecture.
+- Process your data in parallel in a Python distributed architecture.
 This architecture could be on-prem or it can leverage cloud services, such as AWS (Amazon Web Services), Microsoft Azure, and GCP (Google Cloud Platform).

 Dask provides a consistent API (application programming interface) for Python software packages that are familiar to data scientists and leverage the same underlying data structures.
 It can be used with any Python code and used alongside other software.
 Dask makes it seamless to switch between NumPy, pandas, and scikit-learn to their Dask-powered equivalents.